weshayutin/oooq-warp/README.md

 ``OOOQ_PATH`` set, see below.

 ## Pre-flight checks for a warp jump

+To start a scratch local dev env with libvirt and kvm:

 * Download overcloud/undercloud images and md5 into the ``IMAGECACHE``.
   For master dev envs, you may want to pick any of these sources: